bb-io/AdobeExperienceManager/README.md

 ## Events

 - **On content created or updated**: Polling event that periodically checks for new or updated content.
 If the any content are found, the event is triggered.
+- **On tag added** Periodically checks for new content with any of the specified tags.
+If there is any content found, the event is triggered.

 > **Note on compatible content**: Blackbird supports all content types in the default page hierarchy: pages, content fragments, experience fragments, assets, etc. We are currently working on also supporting 'Guides' and 'DITA' content.